There has been an influx of hunters making the switch from rifle hunting, to archery hunting. And there are a few reasons for it.

 Small Game Broadheads

-You’re hunting tiny animals, like rabbits and squirrel, it’s absurd to use a giant fixed blade broadhead on your game.
+You’re hunting tiny animals, like rabbits and squirrels, it’s absurd to use a giant fixed blade broadhead on your game.
 You’d simply shred it to pieces.
 And you’re not going to use your field point arrows for them either.
-Instead get some broadheads that are made just for small animals.
+Instead, get some broadheads that are made just for small animals.

 Small game broadheads are significantly different than their larger counterparts.
 They generally have duller points than other broadheads and they generally have arms (instead of arrows).
 These arms help to dig into the animal, without tearing right through them.